Samuel P. Carter: Civil War

 In early 1861, after receiving a letter from Carter assuring his loyalty to the Union should a civil war break out, Tennessee senator Andrew Johnson used his influence in the War Department for Carter to be detached from the Navy.
 Carter was ordered to organize and enlist Unionists within his native East Tennessee, where the majority of the population remained loyal.
 When Confederate occupation of the region prevented this, Carter raised a brigade of infantry from among the hundreds of East Tennesseans fleeing to Kentucky.
-During this time he adopted "Powhatan" as a code name when corresponding secretly with Unionists who remained behind Confederate lines.
+During this time, he adopted "Powhatan" as a code name when corresponding secretly with Unionists who remained behind Confederate lines.
 Carter's younger brother, William B. Carter (1820–1902), planned and coordinated the East Tennessee bridge-burning conspiracy in late 1861.

 Carter was appointed a brigadier general of volunteers without resigning from the Navy.
+President Lincoln nominated Carter for appointment as a brigadier general on March 20, 1862; the appointment was confirmed by the United States Senate on May 1, 1862, to rank from May 1, 1862, and the appointment date was May 2, 1862.
 He led an infantry brigade at the Battle of Mill Springs on January 19, 1862, and participated in operations under Brigadier General George W. Morgan that resulted in the occupation of Cumberland Gap on June 17, 1862.
 Carter's hope that Morgan would then invade and occupy East Tennessee was dashed when Morgan was forced to retreat in the face of a Confederate move into Kentucky—Braxton Bragg's Perryville Campaign.